Wisdom in treatment of our adrenals

 MISTAKES PATIENTS MAKE WITH THEIR ADRENALS

-- Failing to do saliva testing: read all four points under TESTING above.
+- Failing to do saliva cortisol testing: read all four points under TESTING above.
 Patients have repeatedly found it unwise to guess, or to even go by older saliva results.
 Blood cortisol has been a failure since it’s measuring both bound and unbound and implies you are okay or high when you are not.

-- Using Icocort, ACE or glandular when they didn’t need it: common when someone didn’t do saliva testing and is guessing.
+- Using ACE or glandular when they didn’t need it: common when someone didn’t do saliva testing and is guessing.
 Or, if saliva does prove low cortisol, it’s too low for any of these to do the job well.

 - Using Adrenal Glandulars for low cortisol when one already makes too much adrenaline: Unless stated otherwise, glandulars contains adrenaline, and if a patient has found themselves with hyper-like symptoms–higher heartrate, palps, anxiety–glandulars can end up contributing because of their adrenaline content!

-To read more, go here.
+To read more about adrenals, go here.

 If you suspect other causes of low cortisol, go here.

 To order the updated revision STTM book with its two excellent chapters on adrenals, go here.
 Though Chapter 6 in the revised STTM books refers to HC/hydrocortisone/Cortef, all the principles apply to Adrenal Cortex supplements.
 Read, read, read!
 Your knowledge is important in working with your doctor.

 **Interesting information about your Circadian Rhythm: Cortisol levels reach lowest levels at around midnight, levels start to rise at around 02:00 to 03:00 and reach a peak at around 08:30 am.
 Cortisol levels then slowly decrease back to the nadir to complete the cycle over 24 hours. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3475279/